mongodb/mongo-cxx-driver/etc/releasing.md

 ## Update CHANGELOG.md for next release

 CHANGELOG.md on the `master` branch contains sections for every release.
 This is intended to ease searching for changes among all releases.
-CHANGELOG.md on a release branch (e.g. `releases/v1.2`) contains entries for all prior releases, and all patch releases on the `releases/v1.2` branch.
+CHANGELOG.md on a release branch (e.g. `releases/v1.2`) contains entries for patch releases of the minor version number tracked by the release branch (e.g. for 1.2.1, 1.2.2, 1.2.3, etc.), as well as all entries prior to the initial minor release (e.g. before 1.2.0).

 ### For a minor release (e.g. r1.2.0):